Updated – Oct 2019:

 This certificate, if not in English, must be accompanied by an English translation.
 Only the original or an official certified copy will be accepted – photocopies will not be accepted under any circumstances.

 Due to a new requirement, as of 2017/18, you also need your passport certified by the embassy and then translated into Thai.

 That means the photo page and the page above or below it, (depending on which country you are from).

-The officer at Chaeng Wattana (Ministry of Foreign Affairs) will stamp your passport translation.
+The officer at Chaeng Wattana (Ministry of Foreign Affairs) will stamp your affirmation and passport translation.
 You will then show this at the Amphur (district office) at your appointment to marry.